 You can decline your loans on your KeanWise account under the section marked “Accept/Reject Loans.”
 You can also decline and/or reduce your loans in person by submitting a signed Loan Adjustment Form to the Office of Financial Aid.

-A parent of an undergraduate dependent student can apply for a Parent PLUS Loan at www.studentloans.gov.
+A parent of an undergraduate dependent student can apply for a Parent PLUS Loan at studentloans.gov.
 Parents are required to complete a Master Promissory Note in order to complete the PLUS Loan application process.
 Graduate students can apply for a Graduate PLUS at the same website.
-Applications for PLUS Loans for the upcoming 2014-2015 year will not be available until July 1st, 2014.
+We begin accepting PLUS Loan applications for upcoming years on July 1st.

-Is My KeanWise Password and FAFSA Pin Number The Same?
+Are My KeanWise Password and FSA ID Number The Same?

-No. The Federal PIN (Personal Identification Number) is assigned by the Department of Education and your KeanWise password is administered by Kean University.
+No. The FSA ID is used only for Federal Student Aid websites, and your KeanWise password is administered by Kean University.